 How to transcribe

-When text has been inserted or added later, but should be read as part of a sentence, bring it down into the line and type it in the order you would read it aloud.
+When text has been inserted over a line or added later, but should be read as part of a sentence, bring it down into the line and type it in the order you would read it aloud.
 Do not use carrot symbols or brackets to indicate that the text has been inserted.

-The Library website cannot search for bold, italic, underlined or superscript text, so even when you see these features please transcribe the words without any styling.
+The Library website cannot search for bold, italic, underlined, superscript or indented text, so even when you see these features please transcribe the words without any styling.

-Illegible text is anything you can’t read because a page is damaged, text is heavily crossed out or you can’t tell what the author has written.
-If there is a word or a string of words you cannot read use a pair of square brackets around an empty space [ ].
+Illegible text is anything you can’t read because a page is damaged, text is heavily crossed out or because you can’t tell what the author has written.
+If there is a word or a string of words you cannot read use a pair of square brackets around a question mark [?].
 Example:

 If you can read any letters or parts of words transcribe what you can and use question marks for the remaining letters or words.
 Examples: